Skip to content

 style CT fill:#f97316,color:white

-style TT fill:#f97316,color:white
+style TM fill:#f97316,color:white

 style AM fill:#3b82f6,color:white

-In this layout, the same agent handles messages from both the web chat and Telegram.
+In this layout, the same agent handles messages from both chat and manual triggers.
 The {{ trigger.text }} expression works regardless of which trigger fired.

 API Endpoint